Bio-ink: Printability

-Classification of bio Inks
+Classification of bio-inks

 Structural

-Structural bio inks are used to create the framework of the desired print using materials like alginate, decellularized ECM, gelatins, and more.
-From the choice of material you are able to control mechanical properties, shape and size, and cell viability.
-These factors make this type one of the more basic but still one of the most important aspects to a Bio-printed design.
+Structural bio-inks create the framework of the desired print using materials such as alginate, decellularized ECM, and gelatin.
+Through material selection, one can control mechanical properties, shape, size, and cell viability.
+Although foundational, structural bio-inks represent one of the most critical design considerations in bioprinting, as these controlled properties directly influence tissue functionality and integration.

 Sacrificial

-Sacrificial bio inks are materials that will be used to support during printing and then will be removed from the print to create channels or empty regions within the outside structure.
+Sacrificial bio-inks are materials that will be used to support during printing and then will be removed from the print to create channels or empty regions within the outside structure.
 Channels and open spaces are massively important to allow for cellular migration and nutrient transportation lending them useful if trying to design a vascular network.
 These materials need to have specific properties dependent on the surrounding material that needs to stay such as water solubility, degradation under certain temperatures, or natural rapid degradation.
 Non Crosslinked gelatins and pluronics are examples of potential sacrificial material.

 Functional

-Functional bio inks are some of the more complicated forms of ink, these are used to guide cellular growth, development, and differentiation.
+Functional bio-inks are some of the more complicated forms of ink, these are used to guide cellular growth, development, and differentiation.
 This can be done in the form of integrating growth factors, biological cues, and physical cues such as surface texture and shape.
 These materials could be described as the most important as they are the biggest factor in developing a functional tissue as well as structural related function.